mgcostaParedes/Office365-API-Oauth2-Laravel/README.md

 ```

-Add the provider in the file app.php at folder config
+Add the provider in the file <i>app.php</i> at folder config

 ``` php
 Miguel_Costa\Office365API\Office365APIServiceProvider::class,
 ```

-Publish the config file in your folder config/Office365API.php
+Publish the config file in your folder <i>config/Office365API.php</i>

 ``` bash
 $ php artisan vendor:publish
 ```

-Finally, configure the file Office365API.php at config folder with your credentials of your API at Microsoft Dev Portal </br>
+Finally, configure the file <i>Office365API.php</i> at config folder with your credentials of your API at Microsoft Dev Portal </br>
 <a href="https://apps.dev.microsoft.com/">App Registration Portal</a>

 ``` php